playcanvas/developer.playcanvas.com/content/en/user-manual/xr/vr/index.md

 ## Platforms

-VR capabilities are available on the Chrome and Edge browsers.
+VR capabilities are available in the Chrome and Edge browsers.
 Devices are linked through various native APIs, such as Windows Mixed Reality, OpenXR and others.
 This covers the majority of desktop-based VR devices.

 ## Getting started with WebXR VR